-Similar to previous arithmetic complexity lower bounds, the proof of Theorem 84 proceeds by noticing that any small-depth arithmetic circuit separate the yes-instances from the no-instances via a small number of low-degree algebraic surfaces.
+Similar to previous arithmetic complexity lower bounds, the proof of Theorem 88 proceeds by noticing that any small-depth arithmetic circuit separates the yes-instances from the no-instances via a small number of low-degree algebraic surfaces.
 It then appeals to results from algebraic geometry (e.g., the Milnor-Thom Theorem) to show that, for problems of interest (such as MAXFLOW), no such separation by low-degree surfaces is possible.
-As Mulmuley already observed in [168], the second part of the argument would work just as well for a random problem.
-So we get a natural proof in the Razborov-Rudich sense (Section 6.2.5), meaning that the same technique can't possibly work to prove $NC^1 \neq P$ : it must break down when arbitrary bit operations are allowed.
-Nevertheless, for Mulmuley, Theorem 84 was strong evidence that algebraic geometry provides a route to separating complexity classes.
+As Mulmuley already observed in [189], the second part of the argument would work just as well for a random problem.
+Since polynomial degree is efficiently computable, this means that we get a natural proof in the Razborov-Rudich sense (Section 6.2.5).
+So the same technique can't possibly work to prove $NC^1 \neq P$ : it must break down when arbitrary bit operations are allowed.
+Nevertheless, for Mulmuley, Theorem 88 was strong evidence that algebraic geometry provides a route to separating complexity classes.